An epoxy coating can bring out the best in the wooden bar top, especially the grain, as it will shine.

 - Apply the varnish again

-Below are a few videos that you can watch for getting more help on how to put epoxy on a bar top or a countertop...
+Below are a few videos that you can watch to get more help on how to put epoxy on a bar top or a countertop...

 Hi, I am Mark Garner a professional carpenter, woodworker, and DIY painter.
 I live in the small city of Peoria, Arizona as a semi-retired woodworker.
 I have started this blog with a simple motive to help you with my wood experience in this sector.
 If you like to know more about what I love doing and how it all got started, you can check more about me here.